ntn9995/pytagged/README.md

         prod_code()
 ```

-While these example are fairly trivial, PyTagged is flexible and lets you define your own "tags" to support more complex use cases.
+While these example are fairly trivial, pytagged is flexible and lets you define your own "tags" to support more complex use cases.

 ## Usage & example

 ### Multiple files
-PyTagged accepts its first argument as a path, if the path is a directory, it recursively
+pytagged accepts its first argument as a path, if the path is a directory, it recursively
 scans for all '.py' files within that directory (and the subdirectories).
-By default, PyTagged works on the cwd.
+By default, pytagged works on the cwd.
 So if your project looks like this:
 ```
 .
 ├── requirements.txt